 A student-tutor writing consultation programme and inter-institutuional writing consultation support system (Principal Investigator, Funding: HK$3,467,930)

-- Lee, C. (Ed.) (contracted, 2020) Second Language Pragmatics and English Language Education in Asia.
+- Lee, C. (Ed.) (contracted, 2020) Second Language Pragmatics and English Language Education in East Asia.
 Routledge.

 - Lee, C. (2018) Researching and Teaching Second Language Speech Acts in the Chinese Context.
 Singapore: Springer.